Hey guys, this was one of the first posts I wrote for this blog – way back in 2012. I added a couple pictures this time around. Enjoy!

 These pictures were taken last October in Monitor Valley in central Nevada (45 miles southeast of Austin and 86 miles northeast of Tonopah).
 It’s a beautiful area and well worth spending some time checking it out.
 The best part is, you’ll likely have the valley all to yourself (or at least it seems that way).

-We camped near the Monitor Valley (or Pott’s) Hot Springs and soaked in that fantastic tub pictured first up above.
-After dark, when the clouds cleared out, the stars were endless.
+We camped near the Monitor Valley (or Pott’s) Hot Springs and soaked in that fantastic tub pictured first up above. *As of Fall 2017, this hot spring has been closed to the public.* After dark, when the clouds cleared out, the stars were endless.

 Pictured below is another hot spring in Monitor Valley.
 Diana’s Punch Bowl is about 5 miles away from the abandoned building.
 The scenery from this spot is gorgeous too and worth a visit – but not for soaking, it’s 190 degrees at the source.
 We decided to head home by making a loop instead of backtracking through Austin.
 This allowed us to check out the ghost town of Belmont.